SEARCH HOMECONTACT US

 The average imaging time is less than 1 hour, but some studies require more than an hour, and in some cases, more than one visit.

 As soon as the scans have been reviewed for clarity, you will be allowed to go home.
-Unless your doctor advises otherwise, you may resume your normal daily activities and diet immediately after your scan.
+Unless your health care provider advises otherwise, you may resume your normal daily activities and diet immediately after your scan.

 A Radiologist will study the images and a typed report will be sent to your designated health care provider.

-Women should always inform their doctor or technologist if there is any possibility that they are pregnant.
+Women should always inform their health care provider or technologist if there is any possibility that they are pregnant.

 If you should have any questions regarding this procedure, please call 815-942-2932 ext.
 7130.